DvorakDwarf/Weeb-Detector/README.md

 # Weeb-Detector
 An AI taught to recognize weebs in discord profile pictures.
 It takes an image and then outputs how certain it is that the image contained anime.
-I also personally collected and labeled close to 1000 discord profile pictures from random servers.
+I personally collected and labeled close to 1000 discord profile pictures from random servers to use as training material.
 Unfortunately due to github restrictions it had to be uploaded in a .zip file in the Dataset directory.
-The checkpoint of the model also couldn't be included for the same reason.
+The checkpoint of the model couldn't be included for the same reason.
 The AI trained from the database might have weird behavior on non-square images or images with a high resolution and detail

 Examples:
 ---------------------------------